saira2021skipq/SkipQ/SprintThree/README.md

 ## Project Features
 * A lambda function has been implemented to check website status every 5 minutes
-* Website status value are written to cloud watch metric
+* Website status values are written to cloud watch metric
 * Alarms has been set on cloudwatch metrices
 * Everytime alarm changes its state a notifcation is sent to lambda function
 * lambda function store alarm message in dynamodb